Candidate Profile

 GEOLOGY AND THE EARTH SCIENCES

-ASTEROIDS: CREATING LIFE – CAUSING DESTRUCTION
+ASTEROIDS: CREATING LIFE – CAUSING DESTRUCTION (IN PREP)

 Discover how recent finds of meteorites on Earth have helped scientists discover how life evolved on Earth.
 Together with missions to comets and asteroids in space we are gaining a better understanding of threats to life on Earth like the asteroid that wiped out the non flying dinosaurs 66 million years ago.

-RESTLESS EARTH: A GEOLOGICAL HISTORY
+RESTLESS EARTH: A GEOLOGICAL HISTORY (IN PREP)

 GEOLOGY AND THE EARTH SCIENCES: THE ROCKS, MINERALS AND METALS THAT HAVE SHAPED OUR WORLD AND OUR CIVILISATION– 2 TALKS (IN PREP)